-Not sure if you even need to worry about this?
-Here are some signs that your cat might be dealing with fleas:
+Not sure if you need to worry about this?
+Check for these tell-tale signs to see if your cat has fleas:

 - Scratching their head and ears

 - Lots of licking, especially around their legs

 - Some bald patches from all the scratching

 To check if your cat has fleas, use an inexpensive flea comb (like the one listed below) to hunt for fleas and black specks of “flea dirt” (feces).
 These are most commonly found at the base of the cat’s spine (where the tail begins), on the cat’s back, or on the belly.

 Fleas can be fatal to young kittens so if your kitten has any of these symptoms, call your veterinarian immediately.